sudo-apt-install-helloworld/sudo-apt-install-helloworld/README.md

-heylo this is me.
+heylo world this is me.
-i am just trying out this things hehe!
+i am just trying out these things. hehe!